 Brute ForceProtection

 Automated detection and blocking of brute-force login attempts.
-Monitors SSH, FTP, Panel, and WordPress — banning attackers before they get in.
+Monitors SSH, FTP, WordPress, IMAP/POP, SMTP, and MySQL - banning attackers before they get in.

 What is Brute Force Protection?

 A brute force attack is when someone tries to log in to your server by guessing passwords over and over.
-Bots run through thousands of combinations, targeting SSH, FTP, your control panel, or WordPress login pages.
+Bots run through thousands of combinations, targeting SSH, FTP, WordPress, IMAP/POP, SMTP, and MySQL.

-Brute Force Protection monitors every login attempt across all services.
-When it detects repeated failures from the same IP, it automatically bans that address — stopping the attack before the password is cracked.
+Brute Force Protection checks login logs every 5 minutes across all services.
+When it detects repeated failures from the same IP, it automatically bans that address - stopping the attack before the password is cracked.

 How It Works